-With more than 45,000 students, the RWTH Aachen University is the biggest technical university in Germany.
-The abreviation RWTH stands for Rheinisch-Westfälische Technische Hochschule.
+With more than 45,000 students, RWTH Aachen University is the biggest technical university in Germany.
 The university was established in 1870 is celebrating its 150th birthday in 2020.

-More than 150 different courses of studies are being taught at the RWTH of which most of them have a technical focus.
-Around 10,000 international students are enrolled in degree programs.
-More than 7,000 have graduated from the RWTH in 2018.
-As of December 31st, 2018, the RWTH had 564 professors, 5,500 people working as academic staff.
+More than 150 different courses of studies are being taught at RWTH Aachen University of which most of them have a technical focus.
+Around 10,000 international students are enrolled in different degree programmes.
+As of December 31st, 2018, the RWTH had 564 professors and 5,500 people employed as academic staff.

-The RWTH consists of 9 faculties, 260 institutes, 1 Graduate School, 2 Clusters of Excellence and an annual budget of almost 1 billion Euro (998.5 Mio.
-Euro) in 2018.
-The RWTH has received top ranking positions in various university rankings over the last couple years and is one of Germany’s best technical university.
+The RWTH consists of 9 faculties, 260 institutes, 1 Graduate School, 2 Clusters of Excellence.
+RWTH Aachen University has received top ranking positions in various university rankings over the last couple years and is considered to be one of Germany’s best technical university.

 150 Years of RWTH in 2020

-As the RWTH Aachen University was founded in the year 1870, it will celebrate its 150th birthday in 2020 according to the theme “Learn.
-Conduct Research.
-Do it.”
-(Translated from “Lernen.
+RWTH Aachen University was founded in the year 1870, it will celebrate its 150th birthday in 2020 according to the theme “Lernen.
 Forschen.
-Machen.”).
-Join us for the IGSC to celebrate this occasion with us!
+Machen.” (roughly translates as “Learn it.
+Research it.
+Do it.”).
+Join us for the IGSC to celebrate this occasion!